d12frosted/elpa-mirror/melpa/puppet-ts-mode-readme.txt

   The function `puppet-ts-align-block' (bound to "C-c C-a") aligns the current block with respect to "=>" for attributes and hashes or "=" for parameter lists.

+Completion: The mode updates the `completion-at-point' component to complete variable names and resource types.
+Tree-sitter is used to extract the local variable names from the current buffer.

 Imenu: Navigation to the resource types and variable assignments used in a file is implemented using the imenu facility.